 Signal-led outreach recruitment is rewriting how recruitment agencies win clients.
 Yet most BD conversations still circle the same debate: is cold outreach dead, or does it just need better targeting?
 The answer, backed by recent data, is neither.
 The real divide is not between cold and warm outreach but between outreach timed around evidence and outreach timed around hope.

 Cold outreach has always had a list quality problem.
-LiteMail's 2026 analysis of 7.3 million recruitment agency cold emails found that list quality, specifically targeting companies with recent hiring triggers, accounts for 56% of the variance in reply rates.
+When agencies analyse what actually drives cold email reply rates, list quality consistently outweighs message wording.
+Who you contact, and whether they are entering a hiring cycle, matters far more than how the email is phrased.
 Copy tweaks and sending volume barely move the needle by comparison.
 That is a striking finding, which means the majority of agencies are optimising the wrong variable.

 Most cold outreach lists are built on firmographic data: sector, headcount, location.
 These tell you what a company is, not what it is about to do.
 An engineering firm with 80 employees is a plausible prospect.
 An engineering firm with 80 employees that just secured Series B funding, appointed a new operations director, and opened a second site is a near-certain one.
 The signals matter more than the profile.